rsHalford/godo/README.md

 ## Installation

-To install GoDo, all you have to do is run the `go get` command.
+To install GoDo, all you have to do is run the `go install` command.

 ```sh
 $ go install github.com/rsHalford/godo@latest